The 25 Articles Of Religion - Methodist

 Supper.

-Christians ought to have among themselves one to another, but rather
+ought to have among themselves one to another, but rather is a

-is a sacrament of our redemption by Christ's death: Insomuch
+sacrament of our redemption by Christ's death: Insomuch that to

-that to such as rightly worthily, and with faith receive the same,
+such as rightly worthily, and with faith receive the same, the bread

-the bread which we break is a partaking of the body of Christ; and
+which we break is a partaking of the body of Christ; and likewise the

 superstitions.

-the body of Christ is received and eaten in the supper, is faith.
+the mean whereby the body of Christ is received and eaten in the

 XIX.
 Of both Kinds.

-the parts of the Lord's Supper, by Christ's ordinance and
+parts of the Lord's Supper, by Christ's ordinance and commandment,

 The offering of Christ once made, is that perfect redemption,